 Florida's large population and the resulting number of crimes results in a heavy demand for forensic services.
-In FY 20-21, despite COVID-19, FDLE's crime laboratories received a 13 percent increase in incoming requests equivalent to over 59,000 total cases, which resulted in over 82,000 service requests from law enforcement contributors.
-The average turnaround time for all laboratory disciplines in FY 20-21 increased by seven percent over the last two years due to salary and budget restrictions, increased submissions and COVID-19 absences.
-Three of the busiest crime laboratory disciplines (seized drugs, firearms, and toxicology) represent 70 percent of the total forensic workload.
-As anticipated, increased turnaround times in these disciplines occurred in FY 20-21 due to a 15-20 percent loss of effective personnel in Seized Drugs and Toxicology as well as increases in service requests of 25 percent in Firearms and 29 percent in Toxicology.
+In FY 21-22, despite COVID-19, FDLE's crime laboratories received similar incoming requests equivalent to the prior two fiscal years equivalent to greater than 58,000 unique cases, which resulted in over 75,000 service requests from law enforcement contributors.
+The average turnaround time for all laboratory disciplines in FY 21-22 increased by 41 percent due to salary and budget restrictions, new member training, vacancies and COVID-19 absences.
+Three of the highest demand crime laboratory disciplines (seized drugs, firearms, and biology) represent 80 percent of the total forensic workload.
+Increased turnaround times were observed in seven of the ten disciplines in FY 21-22.

 FDLE was faced with the challenge of assisting law enforcement in determining if cannabis plant material was illegal cannabis or legally grown hemp in FY 19-20.
-The laboratory system validated and implemented a DEA testing procedure to determine if THC levels are greater than one percent, which is above the legal limit allowed for hemp.
-In FY 20-21, the testing procedure for plant material is operational in all five Seized Drugs laboratories and FDLE is the only laboratory system statewide to validate and implement an additional method to this procedure for testing liquids, extracts and resins.
-Although Seized Drugs incoming cases remained steady during COVID-19, staff shortfalls were so significant that the average turnaround time increased from a record low of 22 to 32 days.
+Although the number of samples tested is the same, the samples require longer testing times.
+Although incoming Seized Drugs cases remained steady during COVID-19, staff shortfalls and new member training were so impactful that the average turnaround time increased from 32 to 74 days.